DamanHanzo/CounterApp/README.md

 # Basic Counter App with .NET Core MVC

-This is build as a way for me to get myself familiar with .NET Core.
+This app is build as a way for me to get myself familiar with .NET Core.

 # Requirements